Naira Marley: EFCC arrest

-On 10 May 2019, the EFCC arrested Naira Marley and his friends Zlatan, Tiamiu Kayode, Adewunmi Adeyanju Moses, Micheal "Taqueesh" Adenuga and Abubakar Musa.
+On 10 May 2021, the EFCC arrested Marley and his friends Zlatan, Tiamiu Kayode, Adewunmi Adeyanju Moses, Micheal "Taqueesh" Adenuga, and Abubakar Musa.
 The arrest was made a day after Marley released the video for the controversial single "Am I A Yahoo Boy".
 Five days later, the EFCC released Zlatan and three others but kept Marley in custody due to the evidence against him.
-On 16 May 2019, the EFCC charged him with 11 counts of fraud before a Federal High Court in Ikoyi, Lagos.
+On 16 May 2019, the EFCC charged him with 11 counts of fraud before a federal high court in Ikoyi, Lagos.
 On 19 May 2019, Zlatan released the single "4 Nights In Ekohtiebo" while Marley was still in prison.
-In it, he talks about his industry friends, foes and other people who he admired and how they came through for him.
-In May 2019, Marley was arraigned before the Federal High Court and pleaded not guilty; a bail hearing was set for 30 May 2019.
+In it, he talks about his industry friends, foes, and other people who he admired and how they came through for him.
+In May 2019, Marley was arraigned and pleaded not guilty; a bail hearing was set for 30 May 2019.
 On the day of the bail hearing, Marley released "Why", a song that was accompanied by an image of him in handcuffs.
 On 14 June 2019, he was released from jail 14 days after being granted ₦2,000,000 bail.
 A few days later, he released "Soapy", a track about the sexual habits of inmates in detention.

 In October 2019, Marley returned to court to face the charges.
 His case was later adjourned to 27 February 2020 after an EFCC witness testified against him.

 Flouting lockdown order

-Naira Marley was detained by the Nigerian Police Force for contravening the lockdown order imposed on Lagos State by President Muhammadu Buhari to contain the spread of coronavirus in the country.
+Naira Marley was detained by the Nigerian Police Force for contravening the lockdown order imposed by President Muhammadu Buhari to contain the spread of coronavirus in the country.
 On 13 June 2020, he performed at a concert in Abuja despite the interstate travel ban and social distancing rules aimed at curbing the spread of COVID-19.
 He was arraigned by the FCT Administration before a mobile court in Abuja over the concert.

-Valentine's Concert In Cameroon
+Valentine's concert in Cameroon

-On Saturday 13 February 2021, a report surfaced online that the highly anticipated Valentine's Concert by Marley in Cameroon had been canceled by government authorities in the country.
-The concert had already been postponed twice by the organizer and moved to different venues but was later cancelled entirely by authorities in the country due to jealousy on the part of Cameroonian entertainers who are displeased with the traction Nigerian music and musicians have in Cameroon.
+On Saturday 13 February 2021, a report surfaced online that the Marley Valentine's Concert in Cameroon had been canceled by Cameroon government authorities.
+The concert had already been postponed twice by the organizer and moved to different venues but was later cancelled entirely.
+According to Nigerian music journalist Joey Akan, the cancellation was due to jealousy on the part of Cameroonian entertainers who are displeased with the traction Nigerian music and musicians have in Cameroon.

-Domestic Violence Allegation / Assault
+Assault allegation

-On 05 October 2022, in a series of statements on his social media, singer Naira Marley was accused of assaulting his signee Mohbad.
-The posts featured pictures and videos of rapper Mohbad with noticeable injuries. which necessitated hospitalization.
-But reacting to the allegation, Naira Marley, though, responded to the accusation by calling the incident a "family affair.
-"The singer claimed that Mohbad was likely "high" (drunk) when making the complaint as a response to the situation in an Instagram live video.
+On 5 October 2022, Marley was accused of assault by his signee MohBad in a series of statements on MohBad's social media.
+The posts featured pictures and videos of him with noticeable injuries that necessitated hospitalization.
+Marley responded to the accusation by calling the incident a "family affair", claiming Mohbad was likely "high" when making the complaint.